Rex Gatchalian: Tenure

-In 2010, Gatchalian was re-elected as representative of the 1st District of Valenzuela for the 15th Congress with the largest electoral margin in the district's history.
 At the age of 31, he became the youngest member of the Commission on Appointments in history, and the only Congressional Representation from the City of Valenzuela to be a member.
 He also served as the Senior Vice-chairman for the Congressional Committee on Games & Amusements.

-Mayor of Valenzuela City (2013–2022)
+Mayor of Valenzuela (2013–2022)

-Gatchalian was elected Mayor of Valenzuela in 2013.
+Gatchalian was elected mayor of Valenzuela in 2013.
 He was re-elected in 2016 and in 2019.

 His public service platform, better known as the “Five Pillars of Good Governance,” focused on the essential needs of his constituents: Education, Health and Social Services, Housing, Job Generation, and Trade and Industry.

 He oversaw the creation of 48 barangay health stations (BHS) city-wide and the 14 Sentro ng Sama-Samang Serbisyo or 3S Centers as well as the ALERT Center, the Valenzuela City's Peoples Park, and the Valenzuela School of Mathematics and Science.

 Programs

 Other programs developed under his term as a Mayor include: